TechLadies/pre-bootcamp-workshop3-2019/docs/exercise-2-first-react-component.md

 );
 ```

-And last but no least nested element or expression under tag with becomes `children`.
+And last but not least nested element or expression under tag with becomes `children`.
 So you can do

 ```jsx
 const element = <h1>React</h1>;